Bluewatch — jobs that answer the call

 By Bluewatch

-Headline answer (UK, 2026): A wholetime firefighter trainee earns around £28,000; a competent firefighter around £37,000 after 2–3 years; London firefighters earn ~£32,280 in training with London weighting; on-call (retained) firefighters earn a small retainer (~£3,000–£4,000/year) plus per-call and drill payments.
+Headline answer (UK, 2026): A wholetime firefighter trainee earns around £28,000; a competent firefighter around £37,000 after 2–3 years; London firefighters earn ~£32,280 in training with London weighting; on-call pay varies by service — most UK FRSes use the NJC retainer model (~£3,000–£4,000/year retainer + per-call and drill payments), but some (e.g. South Wales) pay on-call as a salaried hours-commitment instead.

 Key facts